 The Plumbers Are Coming!
 Run and Panic!

 Just like that, we spiraled into our standard pre-plumbing sprint.
-Plumbers have been the finest catalysts for frantic decision making.
+Plumbers have been catalysts for frantic decision making.
 The plumbers were coming to install faucets, drains, and toilets, and we still had to complete all of the following before they arrived:

 - Choose and purchase toilets.